-Umicore's flat-bed knitting technology has taken its gauze designs one step further eters catalyst packages can be designed by moving it into the third dimension.
-All with the optimal weight for the desired camgauzes, single or multilaver, are not just a paign length. two dimensional arrangement of wires in R&D and product development a flat gauze, but real three dimensional Umicore's R&D and product development structures due to unique knitting patterns with dedicated amounts of wires being oriteam is constantly working on activities ented out of the layer-plane.
-Umicore has and research programmes in order to further optimised its production technolimprove the performance of MPAC sysogy and revamped its equipment in order tems.
-Simulation (see Fig. 11) and experito further increase flexibility and maximise mental methods are used to generate technical possibilities regarding degrees of models that are proved and tested under freedom.
-For each single gauze the knitting realistic conditions in real reactors. patterns and features like density, porosity Recently it was shown that flow simuand final gauze weight can be tailored to lations including detailed surface chemisdifferent theoretical settings the new features of MPAC provide more than 500,000 requirements.
-Alloys and wires structures
+Umicore's flat-bed knitting technology has taken its gauze designs one step further by moving it into the third dimension.
+All gauzes, single or multilayer, are not just a two dimensional arrangement of wires in a flat gauze, but real three dimensional structures due to unique knitting patterns with dedicated amounts of wires being oriented out of the layer-plane.
+Umicore has further optimised its production technology and revamped its equipment in order to further increase flexibility and maximise technical possibilities regarding degrees of freedom.
+For each single gauze the knitting patterns and features like density, porosity and final gauze weight can be tailored to requirements.

+Alloys and wires